cbrnr/python-intro-short/08-Lists/08-Lists.md

 [-8, -4, 0, 4, 8]
 ```

 Every time we want to apply some operation to each individual element in a list, a list comprehension might be the way to go.
-Another example is taking the absolute value of each element in our list:
+Another example is taking the absolute value of each element in a list:

 ```python
 >>> numbers_abs = [abs(x) for x in numbers]